 Just like learning any skill, art is a lot easier when you have experts to guide you along a proven path, especially if you’re not confident with your techniques and you’re just sort of “playing.”

 Playing with watercolors is totally fine, but to have purposeful and productive “playtime,” you really need to learn what to do first.
-That’s why we created the Watercolor Summit®, which brings together your favorite artists to help you create really fun projects WHILE learning essential watercolor techniques.
-You can click here to learn more.
+That’s why we created our watercolor classes in conjunction with your favorite artists, to help you create really fun projects WHILE learning essential watercolor techniques that will take you beyond the beginner level.
+You can click here to see all of our watercolor classes.

 We’ve talked about ways to make the most of your “good paper” — but there are also ways to make the most of your “good paints,” too!
 By using just a handful of colors, you can mix any color you can dream up.
 Click here to learn more!